-My quick and easy tomato puff pastry tart is a super delicious seasonal summer dish and is absolutely brilliant for summer parties, events and picnics.
+My quick and easy puff pastry tomato tart is a super delicious seasonal summer dish.
+It is absolutely brilliant for summer parties, events and picnics.
 The puff pastry tomato and mozzarella tart is perfect for using up all your fresh home-grown tomatoes!
 Serve with a few fresh basil leaves to really add some extra aroma and taste to the finished tomato tart.

 I love tomatoes.
 There are so many varieties and the different flavours are just incredible!
 Whenever I see unusual tomatoes I always end up buying them.

 When I visited the Wimbledon Village Farmers’ Market I found the iconic Tomato Stall from Isle of Wight tomato had a stall.
 The varieties they had were incredible and the tomatoes alone were the ultimate in food porn.
 Read more about my trip to the Farmers’ market.

 I came away with 3kgs of tomatoes from The Tomato Stall.
 They were incredible!
 So of course I’ve used them in a few recipes.
 This is my first one… I hope you enjoy this easy tomato tart.

 Roasting the tomatoes really brings out their gorgeous colours for the easy puff pastry tomato tart.
 The puff pastry base was flaky and crisp.
 The garlic and chilli layer packed a punch and the tomatoes with mozzarella and basil bought this together to be an incredible dish.
 The mix of sizes and colours of tomato slices made it a truly beautifuleasy tomato garlic tart meal.

 Tomatoes have been growing in the rich and fertile Arreton Valley for over 30 years.
 The Isle of Weight’s unique climate and location boasts some of the best sunshine levels in the UK.
 This helps them to grow some of Britain’s tastiest tomatoes.